yubik-studio/yubik-studio.github.io/README.md

 -----
 ## Andrew Milne Online Resume

-Thought leader in applied science.
+Thought leader in applied math and physics.
 Experienced manager of research and development.
 A creative problem-solver committed to the success of everyone on the team.

 ## EXPERIENCE